hcyuser/Docusky_Tools_2019/DocuWidgets/README.md

 after jQuery library.

 ## Quick Start
-You could activate the widgets UI by the following example.
+You could activate the widgets' UI by the following example.
 ```gherkin=
 <!doctype html>   <!-- note: code written with utf8, not ANSI, encoding -->
 <html>